Ibsen’s Hedda Gabler

 Happy Days by Samuel Beckett

 For my first production as director at the Nevada Conservatory Theatre, I staged Samuel Beckett’s Happy Days, which ran September 11–17 in the Black Box Theatre in the 2023-2024 season at the NCT and later moved to the Vegas Theatre Company theatre in downtown Las Vegas.
-This was a tour de force for the lead playing Winnie, my colleague Kymberly Luke Mellen, as we explored in rehearsal and performance the post-apocalyptic world portrayed by the playwright in a setting that hinted at 1950s Las Vegas.
+This was a tour de force for the lead playing Winnie, my colleague Kymberly Luke Mellen (and Martin Hackett as her patient husband), as we explored in rehearsal and performance the post-apocalyptic world portrayed by the playwright in a setting that hinted at 1950s Las Vegas.
 Notable were the stunning combination of Dana Moran Williams’s imaginative set and lighting design by Jordyn Cozart, and the intermission video put together by Brooks Mellen.

 You can download the NCT Evening Program and the “Know Before You Go” guide, as well as the Vegas Theatre Company Happy Days Program.